Southern Sweet Tea

 Your tea is now ready to be mixed.

-The other thing you can do is place your 5 tea bags INSIDE your coffee pot and just run a water cycle through the coffeemaker.
+You can also place your 5 tea bags INSIDE your coffee pot and run a water cycle through the coffeemaker.
 Once the cycle goes through, your tea is done and ready to be mixed.

 If you do this, though, be careful to remember to remove the coffee grounds from your basket.
 Growing up, Mama would have supper on the table looking all wonderful and we’d take a sip and discover we were having “coffee tea”.
 Hehe, we always had fun with her when that happened!